Green Holiday Guide

 • Rinse and clean bottles, cans, jugs and tubs.
 Food-contaminated items cannot be recycled.

-• Keep Styrofoam and plastic bags out of curbside and drop-off recycling.
+• No Styrofoam or plastic bags in recycling.

-• Never place batteries or electronic devices in recycling.
+• Never place rechargeable batteries or devices in recycling or trash.
 Learn how to manage batteries at their end of life.

 • Recycle your real Christmas tree into mulch if your community offers such a program.